eliasmagn/sailfish-quake2/checklist.md

 - [x] Fix the SDL input overlay compilation errors introduced by forcing the overlay define on by default.
 - [x] Modernise the armhf build helper to auto-detect versioned cross-compilation toolchains.
 - [x] Add dependency validation and optional package installation to the armhf build helper.
+- [x] Detect and surface an `aclocal` helper so libogg builds succeed without manual automake tweaks.
 - [x] Restore a dedicated toolchain sysroot override alongside the staging directory controls in the armhf build helper.
 - [x] Mirror the autotools `MESA_EGL_NO_X11_HEADERS` handling inside the SDL2 CMake checks so EGL builds work without Xlib.
 - [x] Allow the armhf build helper to use configurable build and staging directories while protecting external sysroots from clean operations.